dr-jam/ObjectPoolRPG-Exercise/README.md

 ## Stage 1 - Object Pooling

-Object pooling is a commonly used optimization pattern within games that requires constant instantiation and destruction of game objects.
-It is a method used to improve performance and memory usage within games.
-Instead of allocating memory for each instantiation and freeing them individually, game objects are called from a fixed pool of prescribed objects.
-Object pooling allows us to grab a large chunk of memory up front and only free it after the game finishes.
-In the meantime, players are free to use the objects from the allocated pool as they see fit.

 There are two Logos (enemy Logs) resting at the Northwest and Southeast corners.
 Feel free to visit either one to get into combat mode.

 Once you are in combat mode, you will be able to press and hold the "Attack" button to shoot mushrooms and attack the Logos.
 Look at all those mushrooms being generated.